pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 ### Routing Table

-The routing table, maintained by the `TopologyBuilder`, can be built up by using the information collected by the `PaymentHubLocator`.
+The routing table, maintained by the `TopologyBuilder`, can be built up by using the information sent by the `PaymentHubLocator`.
 It is a set of medium-long term static information about the network topology.

 Besides keeping a list of every payment edge in the network it will also store additional semi-static information about these payment channels.
-In particular their capacity and fee, but it could also contain performance metrics such as latency or keep scores of successful historic transactions.
+In particular their capacity and pricing, but it could also contain performance metrics such as latency or keep scores of successful historic transactions.

 That information is semi-static, that means that essentially it is dynamic and variable to change, however we assume for now that it will remain static over a